 A 6/8 meter means there are six eighth notes in a measure.
 A doted quarter note in a 6/8 meter is equal to three eight notes.

 Asymmetrical means not equal or is not symmetric.
 These are meters that cannot be divided into two, three, or four primary pulses.
 The upper numbers of an asymmetrical meter are usually 5 or 7.

-Here is an additional source for discovering time signature for beginners.
-Did you find this article on discovering time signature for beginners helpful?
+Here is an additional source to understanding time signature for beginners.
+Did you find this article on time signature for beginners helpful?